mrciolino/wiki-backup/locations.md

 ## Other Worlds
 ### World: Dolarion

-Dolarion was a world visited by Spoops and Bane.
+Dolarion was a world visited by [Spoops](/characters/spoops) and [Bane](/characters/bane).
 Spoops spent some time here training goblins and freeing them from an oppressive regime.
-Spoops and Elira first reached this world by traveling through Spoops' Well of Many Worlds.
+Spoops and [Elira](/characters/elira) first reached this world by traveling through Spoops' [Well-Of-Many-Worlds](/items/Well-Of-Many-Worlds).

 ### World: Dragon World